githubocto/flat-demo-bitcoin-price/README.md

 	```

 4. **Commit the flat.yaml file:** Once you commit the flat.yaml file to your folder, you will have officially completed writing your first Github Action!
-GitHub Actions is a service that let’s us automate all kinds of workflows in a repository by writing instructions and scripts in a YAML file.
+GitHub Actions is a service that lets us automate all kinds of workflows in a repository by writing instructions and scripts in a YAML file.
 In this example our action uses another action itself, the Flat Action.

 #### Running the Flat Action